 Stretching the gastrocnemius muscle must be done with the leg kept straight when being stretched.

-One method is to place the heel of the back leg on the floor leaning against a wall.
-If you cannot feel a stretch move the back leg further back.
+- Place the heel of the back leg on the floor leaning against a wall.
+If you cannot feel a stretch move the back leg further back

 Another way to stretch the gastrocnemius muscle is by dropping down off a step.
 This is more suitable for athletes with very flexible calf muscles.